 As if the shortage of oxygen is the worst thing that could happen, its excess is also not ideal as that almost always leads to an explosion.
 Because it is highly flammable, it is seldom provided in pure form outside of controlled environments (laboratories).
-The fact that it exists in limited (sufficient) amounts in the natural air is surely nature’s ways of avoiding a fire turning everything into ashes.
+The fact that it exists in limited (sufficient) amounts in the natural air is surely nature’s way of avoiding a fire turning everything into ashes.

 It should be easy to avoid an explosion after the last fact discussion.
 Just because oxygen is needed for a furnace to provide heat doesn’t mean you should bring a canister of the gas towards the flame, not even of any other gas for that matter.
 Educating everyone with access to your furnace with the simple truth and scare that waits should be enough to deter any efforts that could result in an explosion.

-Call (630) 859-8800 for a professional to visit you and clear the way for your furnace to provide you warmth for a decade more, and to ensure that your furnace never turns into a mean bomb.
+Call (630) 859-8800 for a professional HVAC contractor in Naperville and clear the way for your furnace to provide you warmth for a decade more, and to ensure that your furnace never turns into a mean bomb.